ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 You can disable/enable the desktop environment using `raspi-config`.

-If you only intended to run as a headless server then the official Ubuntu Server 18.04.2 images mightt be of interest:
+If you only intended to run as a headless server then the official Ubuntu Server 18.04.2 images might be of interest:

   * <https://wiki.ubuntu.com/ARM/RaspberryPi>